Areopaguaworkshop/wenbi/README.md

 - Support input with multiple languages.

-- offer an commandline and gradio GUI with multiple options for further personal setting.
+- offer an commandline and gradio GUI with multiple options for further personal setting

 ## Install